 Step 4.
 Recover lost/deleted data

 If the Disk Utility cannot fix your Macintosh HD issue, you might try using Terminal.
+In Terminal, you can run a command to repair permissions, which may resolve the problem.

 If you lose your data when resolving the Macintosh HD, you can recover it using the Deep Data Recovery for Mac.